jhrozek/sssd-openshift/README.md

 an alternative for deployments where `oc debug node/` cannot be used due to regulatory issues.

+At the moment, this project is in a Proof-Of-Concept stage.
+The code is not the nicest, the steps to set up the environment are somewhat manual and the SSSD provider does not work with SELinux in enforcing mode.
+The purpose at the moment is to show what could be possible and gather feedback.

 ## User experience

 The OpenShift worker nodes are typically not reachable from outside the